Dr Viljoen, G

 Dr Greyling Viljoen is a registered Clinical Psychologist with the HPCSA (Health Professions Council of South Africa).
 He has postgraduate degrees in Psychology and Theology and a PhD in Psychotherapy.
 His area of specialisation is group behaviour and group dynamics.
 Greyling has been in full time clinical and sport psychology private practice since 2004.

 Prior to private practice he was the managing director of Team & Leadership Development Centre (Pty) Ltd, a business that he co-founded with Prof Drikus Kriek.
-The focus of TLDC is tochange behaviour to support business process change.
-TLDC specialises in the utilisation of outdoor activities such as high and low ropes courses for team and management development.
+The focus of TLDC is to change behaviour to support business process change.
 In 2003 Greyling and Prof Kriek published the book: “Teambuilding: A Manual for Leading Teams”.
-During the transitional period to a democratic South Africa Greyling was one of the chief facilitators and project leaders of the Psychological Integration Programme; a project that was implemented to support the structural integration of the then statutory and non-statutory defence and armed forces.
+During the transitional period to a democratic South Africa, Greyling was a chief facilitator of the Psychological Integration Programme; a project to support the integration of the statutory and non-statutory defence and armed forces.

-In his youth Greyling represented South Africa over a period of nine years as member and captain of the South African canoeing team.
+Part of Greyling’s practice includes performance psychology and he has worked with numerous Olympic athletes and Southern African sports teams.
 He is a former recipient of the UP sportsman of the year and South African Sport Merit awards.

-Greyling is married to Katherine Malan who is a lecturer in Computer Science at UP and they have two daughters. www.greylingviljoen.co.za
+Greyling is married to Katherine Malan, a professor in computer scientist who lecturers in Decision Sciences at UNISA and they have two daughters. www.greylingviljoen.co.za